 The winners have been selected based on three key criteria:

 - having exemplified creativity, initiative and are committed to "making

 - being active and effective at the local, provincial/territorial and/or

 - acting as a positive and effective role model for their peers and

 "I continue to be thrilled and impressed by the quality of our young

-leaders," said Dr. Robert Ouellet, the CMA president.
+leaders," said Dr. Colin McMillan, President of the CMA.
 "Given their

 intelligence, commitment, innovation and determination, I believe that the